This set of Manufacturing Processes Question Paper focuses on “Laser Welding – 3”.

 Explanation: There are typically three types of welds:

 2. Conduction mode welding is performed at _____ energy density.

->

-> Explanation: Conduction mode welding is performed at low energy density forming a weld nugget that is shallow and wide.
-Conduction/penetration mode occurs at medium energy density, and shows more penetration than conduction mode.
+Explanation: Conduction mode welding is performed at low energy density forming a weld nugget that is shallow and wide.
+Conduction/penetration mode occurs at a medium energy density and shows more penetration than conduction mode.

->

-> 3. The penetration or keyhole mode welding is characterized by ______
+3. The penetration or keyhole mode welding is characterized by ______